bbauska/Anti-Project-2025/README.md

 consolidate some programs, eliminate others that have failed to produce meaningful long-run results, and narrow the scope of many programs so that they are closer to what they were when they were created.”</li>
-<li>● Calls on HUD to politicize the department by “immediately” appointing political appointees to
+<li>Calls on HUD to politicize the department by “immediately” appointing political appointees to
 various leadership positions.
 “HUD political leadership should immediately assign all delegated powers to politically appointed PDAS, DAS, and other office leadership positions; change any current career leadership positions into political and non-career appointment positions; and use